CBD and Pets - A Basic Course

 The ECS sends signals through the body with the help of endogenous cannabinoids and can thus influence well-being.
 If this system gets out of balance, the cannabinoids of the cannabis plant can be used to restore balance.

-CBD as a complementary treatment method for quadrupeds
+CBD as a Complementary Treatment for Pets

 Science has neglected cannabis for years and previous statements on the effects and various uses of CBD are largely based on empirical medicine.
 At this point, there is only one study on CBD in veterinary medicine.
 In 2018, researchers at Cornell University in New York investigated the efficacy of CBD on arthritis in dogs.
 Although the results are promising, more studies need to be conducted to make any firm conclusions about CBD.
 CBD is certainly not the hyped all-purpose drug (yet), but, as a herbal supplement, it is already worth considering.

-Areas of application of CBD in veterinary medicine
+Areas of Application of CBD in Pets

 As mentioned, the current knowledge about the effect of CBD is mainly based on the experiences of animal owners.
 Thus, animal owners report relaxed fireworks evenings, relieved hip pain and calm horse transports.
 The most common areas of application are: